spicysoft/jp-www-gitlab-com/sites/uncategorized/source/company/team/structure/working-groups/issue-prioritization-framework/index.html.md

 - Process for mapping issues/epics to themes and product investments is finalized, documented, and has the support of Product, Sales, and Customer Success.
   - Current: `No`

-Scaled pilot (IC PM / TAM focused) measures of success:
+Scaled pilot (IC PM / CSM focused) measures of success:

 - `> 80%` of Product Managers regularly use the dashboards powered by the framework and find the prioritization framework an invaluable sensing mechanism as measured by quarterly survey responses.
   - Current: N/A
-- `> 80%` of Technical Account Managers regularly use the dashboards powered by the framework and report a `> 30%` efficiency gain of reporting on customer requested issues as a result of utilizing the TAM dashboard as measured by quarterly survey responses.
+- `> 80%` of Customer Success Managers regularly use the dashboards powered by the framework and report a `> 30%` efficiency gain of reporting on customer requested issues as a result of utilizing the CSM dashboard as measured by quarterly survey responses.
   - Current: N/A

 Verify and measure at scale: